satanja/Hex/README.md

     ```$ apt-get install coinor-libcbc-dev```.

 Furthermore, this project uses the Vertex Cover solver of Hespe et al., the winners of the PACE 2019 Vertex Cover (exact) challange.
 Their repository is available [here](https://github.com/KarlsruheMIS/pace-2019).
 We use the binary with the `pace-2019` tag, which is already shipped inside `extern/WeGotYouCovered/vc_solver`.
+Their source code can also be found in `extern/WeGotYouCovered`.

 Other main dependencies are fetched and compiled using cargo.
 These dependencies are `assert_cmd`, `clap` and `coin_cbc`, `rand`, `rustc_hash`, and `shh` (to force cbc to be quiet).